will62794/will62794.github.io/_posts/2024-10-15-inductive-proof-graphs.markdown

 ### Cyclic Proof Graphs

 Note that the definition of proof graphs do not imply any restriction on cycles in a valid inductive proof graph.
 A simple example of a purely cyclic proof graph is as follows.
 Consider a simple ring counter system with 3 state variables, $$a,b$$, and $$c$$, where a single value gets passed from 𝑎 to 𝑏 to 𝑐 and exactly one variable holds the value at any time.
-An inductive invariant establishing the property that 𝑎 always has a well-formed value will consist of 3 properties that form a 3-cycle, each stating that 𝑎,𝑏 and 𝑐’s state are, respectively, always well-formed.
+A basic formal specification of such a system is as follows:

 $$
+\small
 \begin{align*}
 &\text{VARIABLES } a,b,c \\ \\
 &\text{Init }  \triangleq a = 1 \land b = 0 \land c = 0 \\